Director

 Brown received a B.S. from the School of Physics at the Georgia Institute of Technology, where he studied with Jon J. Johnston, David Finkelstein, Bryan Norton, and Nancy Nersessian.
 He received his M.A. and Ph.D. in Philosophy from the University of California, San Diego, where his dissertation was supervised by Nancy Cartwright and Paul Churchland (co-chairs), Gerald Doppelt, Donald Rutherford, Roddey Reid, and Michael Cole.

-Representative Publications
+Selected Publications

 - “Values in Science beyond Undetermination and Inductive Risk,” (2013) Philosophy of Science 80(5): 829-839.